Capacity And Fallback

 crabbox run --market on-demand -- pnpm test

-The --market flag overrides capacity.market for one lease without rewriting repo config.
-Use it when an account is temporarily out of Spot quota or when Spot interruption rates spike.
+--market overrides capacity.market for one lease without editing repo config.
+It must be spot or on-demand.
+Reach for it when an account is temporarily out of Spot quota or when Spot interruption rates spike.
+The same value is also available as the CRABBOX_CAPACITY_MARKET environment variable.

 #AWS Capacity Hints